 She and her husband have three daughters and one son, and are actively involved in local organizations such as the Spirit of Women and Breast Care clinics.

-Dr. Schwarzberg has staff privileges at JFK Hospital, Good Samaritan Medical Center, Jupiter Medical Center and Palm Beach Gardens Medical Center.
+Dr. Schwarzberg has staff privileges at JFK Hospital, Jupiter Medical Center and Palm Beach Gardens Medical Center.

 Dr. Tsao completed his fellowship in Hematology & Medical Oncology at The Cleveland Clinic in Ohio.